opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Data-Maintenance.md

   - Duplicate entries
   - A group of machine triggers in ENSSELECTED contains a machine ID that does not exist in the main machine (MACHS) table.
-  - A schedule\'s ID in ENSSELECTED does not exist in the main schedule (SNAME) table.
+  - A schedule's ID in ENSSELECTED does not exist in the main schedule (SNAME) table.
   - A schedule in ENSSELECTED contains a job ID that does not exist in the main job (JMASTER) table.